brunokoga/Montevideo/monsters_dir/creatureTypes.md

 **Human Subtype** : This subtype is applied to humans and creatures related to humans.

 **Incorporeal Subtype** : An incorporeal creature has no physical body.
-An incorporeal creature is immune to critical hits and precision-based damage (such as sneak attack damage) unless the attacks are made using a weapon with the _ [ghost touch](../magicItems/weapons#_weapons-ghost-touch)_ special weapon quality.
+An incorporeal creature is immune to critical hits and precision-based damage (such as sneak attack damage unless the attacks are made using a weapon with the _ [ghost touch](../magicItem_dir/weapons#_weapons-ghost-touch)_ special weapon quality.
 In addition, creatures with the incorporeal subtype gain the incorporeal special quality.

 **Inevitable Subtype** : Inevitables are construct-like outsiders built by the axiomites to enforce law.
 They have the following traits.

 - Low-light vision.
-- _Constructed (Ex)_ Although inevitables are living outsiders, their bodies are constructed of physical components, and in many ways they function as constructs.
-For the purposes of effects targeting creatures by type (such as a ranger's favored enemy and _ [bane](../magicItems/weapons#_weapons-bane)_ weapons), inevitables count as both outsiders and constructs.
-They are immune to death effects, disease, mind-affecting effects, necromancy effects, paralysis, poison, sleep, stun, and any effect that requires a Fortitude save (unless the effect also works on objects, or is harmless).
+- _Constructed (Ex_ Although inevitables are living outsiders, their bodies are constructed of physical components, and in many ways they function as constructs.
+For the purposes of effects targeting creatures by type (such as a ranger's favored enemy and _ [bane](../magicItem_dir/weapons#_weapons-bane)_ weapons), inevitables count as both outsiders and constructs.
+They are immune to death effects, disease, mind-affecting effects, necromancy effects, paralysis, poison, sleep, stun, and any effect that requires a Fortitude save (unless the effect also works on objects, or is harmless.
 Inevitables are not subject to nonlethal damage, ability damage, ability drain, fatigue, exhaustion, or energy drain.
 They are not at risk of death from massive damage.
 They have bonus hit points as constructs of their size.
 - _Saves_: An inevitable's good saving throws are Fortitude and Will.
-- _Skills_: In addition to the class skills all outsiders have, inevitables have [Acrobatics](../skills/acrobatics#_acrobatics), [Diplomacy](../skills/diplomacy#_diplomacy), [Intimidate](../skills/intimidate#_intimidate), and [Survival](../skills/survival#_survival) as class skills.
+- _Skills_: In addition to the class skills all outsiders have, inevitables have [Acrobatics](../skill_dir/acrobatics#_acrobatics, [Diplomacy](../skill_dir/diplomacy#_diplomacy, [Intimidate](../skill_dir/intimidate#_intimidate, and [Survival](../skill_dir/survival#_survival) as class skills.
-- _Regeneration (Ex)_ Inevitables have regeneration/chaotic.
+- _Regeneration (Ex_ Inevitables have regeneratio_dir/chaotic.
 The regeneration amount varies by the type of inevitable.
-- _Truespeech (Su)_ An inevitable can speak with any creature that has a language, as if using a _ [tongues](../spells/tongues#_tongues)_ spell (caster level 14th).
+- _Truespeech (Su_ An inevitable can speak with any creature that has a language, as if using a _ [tongues](../spell_dir/tongues#_tongues)_ spell (caster level 14th).
 This ability is always active.

 **Kami Subtype** : Kami are a race of native outsiders who serve to protect what they refer to as “wards”—animals, plants, objects, and even locations—from being harmed or dishonored.
 All kami are outsiders with the native subtype.
 A kami possesses the following traits unless otherwise noted in a creature's entry.